Hudson Italia

-The Hudson Italia is an automobile styling study and a limited production two-door compact coupé that was produced by the Hudson Motor Car Company of Detroit, Michigan, in cooperation with Carrozzeria Touring of Italy, and subsequently marketed by American Motors Corporation during the 1954 and 1955 model years.
-Designed by Frank Spring with input from Carlo Felice Bianchi Anderloni of Carrozzeria Touring, and introduced 14 January 1954, the Italia was based on the Hudson Jet platform and running gear, but with a unique body and interior.
+The Hudson Italia is an automobile styling study and a limited production two-door compact coupé that was produced by the Hudson Motor Car Company of Detroit, Michigan, in cooperation with Carrozzeria Touring of Italy, and subsequently marketed by American Motors Corporation (AMC) during the 1954 and 1955 model years.

+Designed by Frank Spring with input from Carlo Felice Bianchi Anderloni of Carrozzeria Touring, and introduced on 14 January 1954, the Italia was based on the Hudson Jet platform and running gear featuring a unique body and interior.

 Development

 During the early-1950s, Hudson began several product development programs that included the Hornet, a six-cylinder engine, the Jet, and the project that became the Italia.
 The management at Hudson Motors sought the publicity that Chrysler received from their work with Ghia and the resulting show cars.
 The Hudson Italia concept was to replicate the notoriety of concept cars such as the Chrysler Ghia Specials (1951–1953).
 The original idea "was to create a fast, sporty car, based on the hotfooted Hudson Hornet" and also for competition in the Carrera Panamericana.
 A flagship European-inspired experimental sports coupe that might rival Corvette, Nash Healey, Kaiser Darrin, or the Ford Thunderbird, which was then not yet marketed.
-The objective was to increase the Hudson's brand recognition and gauge public reaction styling ideas.
+The objective was to increase Hudson's brand recognition and gauge public reaction to styling ideas.

 During the development of the Hudson Jet line, chief designer Frank Spring wanted to bring a low-slung stylish car to Hudson's model range.
 Hudson's management "demanded ill-advised changes" that made the Jet look "dowdier" than Frank Spring had intended.
 To compensate, they "gave the unhappy Spring permission to build an 'experimental' sports car based on Jet mechanicals."
 Spring was contemplating seeking employment at other design studios.
-He wanted to design a sports coupe that might rival the first six-cylinder Chevrolet Corvette, but with European inspired flair and grand touring luxury.
+He wanted to design a sports coupe that might rival the first six-cylinder Chevrolet Corvette, but with European-inspired flair and grand touring luxury.